brocaar/chirpstack-docs/content/community/links.md

     main:
         parent: community
         weight: 4
+description: Links to community projects extending or integrating the LoRa Server project.
 ---

 # Links

 ## Community

-Please note that the brojects below are not part of the LoRa Server project.
+Please note that the projects below are not part of the LoRa Server project.
 In case you need support, please contact the author(s) of these projects.

 ### Stress testing